 Do you know what the seatbelt laws are in your state?
 Can you get pulled over for simply not wearing one (primary offense), or do you have to break another law first (like speeding, etc), in order to get ticketed for not wearing one (secondary offense)?
 In Utah it is a primary offense.

 Click here to check out what the laws for seatbelts are in your state.
+But whether it's a law or not, I urge you to please, buckle you and your loved ones up - EVERY TIME you get into the car.
 It's also so important to follow the car seat laws for your state and have your littles properly restrained.
 Click here to see what those laws are in your particular state.
 Stay safe out there and always protect your precious cargo!

 -Karin (aka Know It Mom), XO